The Wong Lab

 ‘Humanizing Hospitals’ is a UCL Grand Challenges funded project measuring the built environment factors that contribute to cancer patients’ wellbeing and mental health.
 This is a collaboration with Dr Lusi Morhayim (PI; Bartlett School of Architecture), cancer patients, and psychologists.
 The project will run from 2022 to 2023.

 BEST-EdCrim ‘Blue Sky Thinking’ Seminar Series (2022) Funded by UKRI Research England, this new virtual seminar series on Education and Criminal Justice (BEST-EdCrim) aims to facilitate new connections and collaborations between researchers and practitioners as part of my efforts to relaunch the Centre for Education and Criminal Justice (ECJ) as co-Director.
 The seminars took place over four Wednesdays in June involving one academic and non-academic in conversation on a key issue or question on education and criminal justice.
+The ECJ has been awarded the UCL Innovation Network Fund to build a network of partners with academics, third-sector leaders, and policymakers for 2024.

 (c) UCL Centre for Education and Criminal Justice.
 Funded through UCL Enhancing Reesarch Culture Programme as part of UKRI Research England.